Command Line Interface

 Using arguments inside scripts

-, you can pass additional arguments to your script:
+, you can pass additional arguments to it.:

 $ julia script.jl arg1 arg2...

-.
-The name of the script itself is passed in as the global PROGRAM_FILE
+These additional command line arguments are passed in the global constant ARGS'.
+The name of the script itself is passed in the global constant `PROGRAM_FILE'.
+Please note: the 'ARGS

-is also set when a Julia expression is given using the -e
+constant is also set when calculating the Julia expression passed via the command line using the -e

 $ julia -e 'println(PROGRAM_FILE); for x in ARGS; println(x); end' foo bar